mfroeling/QMRITools-website/pages/bids_main.md

 	- `_s0g`: The estimated signal at TE = 0 ms from exponential fitting.
 	- `_t2g`: The global T2 calcualted with exponential fitting.
 	- `_data`: The data used for fitting.
+- `_seg`
+	- `_man`: Indicates the segmentations have been drawn manualy.
+	- `_megre`: Indicates the segmentation aligns with the megre data.
+	- `_dwi`: Indicates the segmentation aligns with the dwi data.
+	- `_t2`: \ Indicates the segmentation aligns with the t2 data.
+	- `_smooth`: Indicates the segmentations have been processed with a mask smoothing algorithm.
+	- `_ero`: Indicates the segmentations have been eroded.

 #### Example of a MuscleBids dataset